AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 For security purposes, we recommend moving your API key from the provided link into a request header.

-The `aio api-mesh:create` response provides the exact url to access the gateway for your mesh.

 ### Create a mesh from a source

 The `aio api-mesh:source` commands provide several prebuilt mesh sources that you can use to create your mesh file, for example `mesh.json`.
 Each source contains a mesh configuration file designed for a specific first or third-party source.
 Third-parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repo.
 Once approved, these sources will be available for selection in the CLI.